svtk/kotlin-swift-interopedia/docs/classes/Abstract class.md

 ## Abstract class

-IDE has no hints to override abstract methods.
+IDE has no hints to override abstract methods, rather we get a crash when trying to use the method during runtime.

 ### Explanations